kelokomesu/recipe-project/README.md

 ---
 layout: page
-title: Project 3
+title: Better Recipes are Shorter Recipes
-description: Description of Project 3.
+description: Better Recipes are Shorter Recipes
 nav_exclude: true
 ---

 # Better Recipes are Shorter Recipes
 We will explore a dataset with information regarding food reviews from food.com.
-I will specifically be answering the question: Do shorter recipes tend to recieve higher ratings?
+I will specifically be answering the question: Do recipes which take less time to make tend to recieve higher ratings?
 So if you want high reviews on a recipe you are posting, maybe think about how long it takes to make.

 ### Dataset Information
 Our dataset has a total of 234,429 rows and 23 columns.
 Our relavent columns include: